arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 level.
 The database "something" also does have a direct matches.
 Therefore the default database is selected.
 The level is *Read/Write*.

+### System Collections

+The access level for system collections cannot be changed.

+No user has access to the *_users* collection in the *_system* database.
+All changes to the access levels must be done using the *@arangodb/users* module.

+All user have *Read/Write* access to the *\_frontend* collection in databases they have either *Access* or *Administrate* access level.

+All other system collections have access level *Read/Write* if the user has *Administrate* access to the database.
+They have access level *Read/Only* if the user has *Access* to the database.

 ## Managing Users in the Web Interface